The new CPA Exam is coming our way in 2024, and we have new details to share!

 The FICPA does not anticipate any licensure changes concerning education or experience for the state of Florida.

-Please contact FICPA's Emerging Professionals Manager, Jennifer Allen, at firstname.lastname@example.org or at (850) 521-5953 with any additional questions.
+Please contact FICPA's Academic & Student Initiatives Manager, Megan Altizer, at firstname.lastname@example.org or at (850) 521-5948 with any additional questions.